samsquire/ideas3/README.md

 # 24. Personal Knowledge subsystem

+A personal knowledgebase of things learned.

 # 25. Surface programming

-There's no digital equivalent of the proposition of putting sone thing on top of another in computing.
+There's no digital equivalent of the proposition of putting some thing on top of another in computing.

 # 26 Interleaved client/server language